-With a unique combination of tech legends and music pioneers on stage, the three-hour program is the perfect space for exploring everything from growth hacking in the music industry and the UX of sound.
+With a unique combination of tech legends and music pioneers on stage, the three-hour program was the perfect space for exploring everything from growth hacking in the music industry and the UX of sound.

 Hans Brouwer, CEO and Founder, MassiveMusic, comments:

 “At MassiveMusic we have a global network of tech-focused music partners and friends – from product designers, UI sound specialists, interactive composers to digital platform owners and music data analysts.
-Some of them will be on stage imparting key insights on how brands, advertisers and creatives from various fields can harness the power of sound and music through the latest trends in technology.”
+Some of them were on stage imparting key insights on how brands, advertisers and creatives from various fields can harness the power of sound and music through the latest trends in technology.”

 DJ Hardwell talked about growth hacking in the music industry, Henry Draw (UI/UX Sound Specialist) covered the craftsmanship behind good UX and UI sound design, and Molly Neuman (Head of Music, Kickstarter) shared her thoughts and ideas on a new way forward for a stronger music business.

 Poppy Crum (Chief Scientist, Dolby Labs) discussed the neuroscience of sound, Meindert Kennis from Spinnin' Records focused on the ways in which technology is (de)centralising music and Colin Benders (Musician, Composer, Producer) took us through his life’s work with the modular analog synthesizer.